 Ramp up your night with an aperitif of Maidenii vermouth and swing back later for bittersweet Montenegro on the rocks – it’s Italy’s version of a bedtime story.
 Or how about some absinthe?
 They have Melbourne’s biggest collection of wormwood liquor, and they serve it right.
 A vintage fountain equipped with tiny taps is used to drip iced water through a sugar cube and into the liquor, turning it milky white.
 We can’t guarantee you’ll hallucinate, but things are spacey enough here as it is.

 The concrete walls are mounted with creepy glove moulds holding mining lights, and the back wall is a luminous floor-to-ceiling mosaic of backlit bottles.
 It’s a bit like drinking on a sci-fi film set.
-The terrace is consistently packed with smokers having wine-fuelled arguments, while the dark, couch-filled back room accommodates handsy couples.
 This is the bar for great dates – even if that date’s with a book and yourself.